JS-CS50/Voxalon-ST/README.md

-#FORK Note I'm useing this in my project and did not want to lose it to nonsense.
+#FORK Note I'm useing this in my project and did not want to lose it to nonsense,
-More details about that later.
+more details about that later.
-But tldr: we need good tools like this for privacy and for accessibility.
+But tldr: We need good tools like this for privacy and for accessibility.

 # Supertonic — Lightning Fast, On-Device, Accurate TTS